demlabs/demlabs.github.io/about.md

 permalink: /about/
 ---

-We are a group of engineers from IITs/IISc/NITs and we want to complement your engineering education using our experiences.
+We are a group of engineers from IITs/IISc/NITs and esteemed organizations and we want to complement your engineering education using our experiences.

 ## The Story of DEM Labs

 ### What is the issue?

-Here goes the story:

 **India Today:** *Only 7 per cent engineering graduates employable: What's wrong with India's engineers?* [^1]